Gelmo/LiveSplit.MemoryGraph/README.md

 - Choose an item from the `Run Category` menu in the `Splits Editor` window
 - Press the `Activate` button in the `Splits Editor` window
 - Press the `Settings` button in the `Splits Editor` window
-- In the new `Component Settings` window, choose the appropriate version of the game from the drop-down menu next to `Version:` (For example, `Steam`, `Steam Beta`, `GoG`, etc.)
-- Adjust other options in the `Component Settings` window as desired, and then press `OK`
+- Adjust the options in the `Component Settings` window as desired, and then press `OK`
 - Adjust other options in the `Splits Editor` window as desired, and then press `OK`
 - More information related to splits and routes will be added here soon.
 For now, refer to the [speedrun.com resources page](https://www.speedrun.com/roboquest/resources)